These sand pumpkins are EASY to make and perfect for adding to a coastal fall decor display! So simple that even kids can help.

 So . . .
-I've been getting the house ready for autumn with a few fall pumpkins.
-I do have a little different take on Fall, I decorate my house more Fall coastal style.
-I have pumpkins mixed in with shells, etc. so every year I make a new coastal pumpkin.
+I've been getting the house ready for autumn with a few unique DIY pumpkins.
+I do have a little different take on autumn; I decorate my house with a Fall coastal style.
+I have pumpkins mixed in with shells, etc., so every year I make a new pumpkin version with a coastal twist.
 This year I decided to add a sand covered pumpkin into the mix!

-I know we all go on vacations to the beach during the Summer and some of us even save some sand in a jar for a keepsake.
+Many of you go on vacations to the beach during the summer, and some of you might even save some sand from the trip as a keepsake.
 This is a great way to use some of the sand you saved!
 A lot of people think that sand might be for summer only, but the truth is that coastal fall decor is more popular than ever (same for Christmas!)

 - Fake Pumpkin